Workflows & Actions

 A workflow has one job: orchestrate actions through control flow.
 The

-at registration time.
+registration time.

 The workflow body never re-runs after the first compilation.
 That means it shouldn't have side effects or non-determinism - but unlike replay-based engines, you don't enforce that with a runtime determinism check.
 You enforce it by pushing side effects out into actions.

-Workflows can also call themselves recursively, can be scheduled on a cron,
+Workflows can be scheduled on a cron and can pause indefinitely with

 Dependency injection